 Langley Express: Normal Business Hours

 Commissary Hours: Mon - Sat: 9 a.m. - 7 p.m., Sun: 9 a.m. - 6 p.m.**MASK REQUIRED.
 100% ID check conducted.
+No early bird hours.
 Current military ID card holders only, no escorts.
 Be prepared to limit the quantity of supplies you buy.
 Access to the commissary is restricted as follows.
 DoD Civilians are not allowed access to commissary unless as a retiree (Monday-Tuesday)

 Monday - Tuesday :